-In the end, it was Ariadne who Kaede apologized to this morning.
+After Cecylia left, Kaede decided that she owed Ariadne an apology.
 The lady who epitomized nobility spoke little most of the night and simply kept up her flawless smile.
 Engrossed in their discussion, Kaede did not notice until after the fact.

-Ariadne's response this morning had been a truly affectionate "I'm glad you enjoyed yourself.
+Ariadne's response had been a truly affectionate "I'm glad you enjoyed yourself.
 You needed it after the last few days."

 It made Kaede feel unworthy of befriending such a wonderful person.

-Parzifal's friendly call brought her back to her thoughts.
+Perceval's friendly call brought Kaede back from her thoughts.

-"Hello Parzifal.
+"Hello Perceval.
 Clearly, I must have missed something big if the Runelord is sitting next to you."

-"The Holy Father does his work in mysterious ways," Parzifal smiled back.
+"The Holy Father does his work in mysterious ways," Perceval smiled back.
 "Pascal I don't need to introduce.
 This is Kaede..."

 "The famous familiar girl, I recognized."

-Wearing the black-on-burning-red uniform of the Knights Phantom, Gerd stood over meter-eight-five (6'1").
-His short, straight hair was black, his firm eyes an ash-blue.
+Gerard was easily the tallest of the group, as his height was at least a few finger-widths higher than either Pascal or Perceval.
+His short, straight hair was black.
+His firm eyes were ash-blue.
 Below them, his hard, chiseled chin and a slightly tall, Balkan nose dominated his image.
-But even covered by his uniform, it was clear that his body held an incredibly firm musculature.
+He wore a loose fitting tunic and a jacket over it, both of which looked too plain for a noble.
+However despite his lax clothing, it was clear that his body held an incredibly firm musculature.
 Tough and well-built, but no steroids monster either.